 A June 2011 Quinnipiac University poll showed that 69 percent of Pennsylvanians and 59 percent of Pennsylvania Republicans support some type of severance tax on natural gas.
 Senate Bill 1100 is poised to balance the support of a severance tax against the anti-tax national sentiment that helped Governor Corbett and the Republicans win election in 2010.
 On July 15, the governor's Marcellus Shale Advisory Commission voted to include the adoption of a local impact fee on drillers in its final recommendations to the Legislature and executive branch set for release on July 22.
 Commission members stressed that their recommendations are only "the end of the beginning."
 Lt.
 Governor Cawley has warned that the Commission's recommendations will likely undergo significant modification during the legislative process.
-Publication of the Commission's formal report will serve as a platform for lawmakers to resume debate in September when the General Assembly returns to Harrisburg.
+Pennsylvania residents, the governor and the General Assembly are anxiously awaiting the presentation of the Commission's formal report on July 22, which will serve as a platform to resume debate in September when lawmakers return to Harrisburg.